On Querying, Rejection, and Finding the Right Agent

 Ryan T. Pozzi is a writer and cultural critic whose work examines legacy, myth, and reputation, with particular attention to how stories are shaped and who benefits from them.
 Pozzi is represented by Giles Anderson of The Anderson Literary Agency and is at work on several nonfiction projects, including The Mess That Made Them, forthcoming from Bloomsbury.
 His broader series of projects includes books on invented legacies, cultural frauds, and reputational comebacks, each investigating the uneasy space between myth and lived experience.
 Before dedicating himself fully to writing, he spent more than a decade directing collaborative performance projects that merged art forms into immersive experiences.
 His work now bridges personal narrative with cultural criticism, interrogating how art and history continue to shape our present.

-His essays and creative nonfiction appear in Fjords Review, Northern New England Review, Ponder Review, Across the Margin, Villain Era, Cursed Morsels, Osmosis Press, The Word’s Faire, PERCH, Epistemic Lit, SoFloPoJo, In Parentheses, Ink in Thirds, Angry Gable Press, and Headstone Zine.
-His fiction can be found in Brilliant Flash Fiction, Paragraph Planet, and Roi Fainéant Press, and his poetry in Rattle, The Fib Review, and Wingless Dreamer.
+His essays and creative nonfiction appear in Fjords Review, Northern New England Review, PERCH, Across the Margin, Ponder Review, SoFloPoJo, talking about strawberries all of the time, Ink in Thirds, In Parentheses, The Word’s Faire, Osmosis Press, Epistemic Lit, Headstone Zine, Villain Era, and Angry Gable Press.
+His fiction can be found in Brilliant Flash Fiction, Cursed Morsels, Roi Fainéant Press, and Paragraph Planet, and his poetry in Rattle, The Fib Review, and Wingless Dreamer.
 He is also a 2025 Best of the Net nominee.

 Next Project